fairmath/fherma-challenges/sentiment-analysis/description.md

 | x0 | x1 | ... | x766 | x767 | ... |
 |--------|--------|--------|--------|--------|--------|

 The outcome of the computation is determined by the first three slots of the resulting ciphertext.
-If the input image belongs to class j, then the maximum value among these three slots must appear in slot j.
-If the input tweet embedding is classified as negative (class 2), the correct result may appear as follows:
+If the input tweet embedding belongs to class `j`, then the maximum value among these three slots must appear in slot `j`.
+For example, if the input is classified as negative (class 2), the correct result may appear as follows:

 | 0.28 | 0.34 | 0.76 | ... |
 | -------- |--------|--------|--------|